What Can You Expect on SAT Test Day? A Complete Guide

 On a similar note, you shouldn’t immediately start talking about the test with your friends.
 College Board prohibits discussing test questions and can cancel your scores if they heard that you publicized specific questions in person or online.
 These guidelines around confidentiality are another reason that you shouldn’t turn your cell phone on until you’ve left the testing center.

-If you’re not taking the essay section, make sure to respect those students who are still in testing mode.
+When you finish, make sure to respect those students who are still in testing mode.
 Quietly gather all your belongings and leave the testing center before you start cheering about having finished.

 Now that you know exactly how your morning will proceed on test day, let’s rewind to the days and weeks leading up to the test.
 To begin, what materials do you need to bring to the SAT?